The Centre of the Catholic Community in Thailand

-The structure is in a mixed architectural style.
+The structure of Assumption Cathedral is in a mixed architectural style.
 The outside of the structure is Romanesque with the impressive twin towers.
 The decoration inside is a mixture of Romanesque and neoclassical with religious related paintings and patterns.
 The side altars have statues of different saints and of the life story of Jesus before he died on the cross.
-The stained-glass windows around the Cathedral show the life of Jesus and Catholic beliefs.
-The ceiling is decorated with gold color stars which mean guidance or God’s favor.
+The 46 stained-glass windows around the interior of the cathedral show the life of Jesus and Catholic beliefs.
+The ceiling is decorated with gold color stars which mean guidance, or God’s favor.

-Outside the church, either side of the entrance doors are bronze statues of Pope John Paul the second and Saint Peter.
+Outside the church, either side of the entrance doors there are bronze statues of Pope John Paul the second and Saint Peter.
+A convent is located in the grounds with access from the car park.
+If you visit on a weekend you might catch a wedding as the cathedral is a famous spot for celebrity couples to tie the knot.
 The Cathedral is in the grounds of Assumption College and access is via Charoenkrung Road, Soi 40 near the Oriental Hotel.
 The Cathedral is open daily for visitors during daylight hours.
-Services are held in English on Sundays at 10:00, and in Thai at 06:00, 07:30, 08:30 and 17:00, as well as on weekdays at 16:00 and 17:15.
+English mass is every Sundays at 10:00.
+In Thai at 06:00, 07:30, 08:30 and 17:00.
+Weekdays at 16:00 and 17:15.
 All are welcome.

 Location: 23 Soi 40, Charoenkrung Road.

 BTS: Saphan Taksin BTS station, turn left coming out of the station, then a 10-minute walk down Charoenkrung Road, turn left on to Soi 40.?

 Boat: Chaophraya Express Boat to Oriental Pier N1 which is at the river end of Soi 40.